rdo-infra/ansible-role-tripleo-ci-reproducer/README.md

           extra_node_flavor: m1.small
           baremetal_image: CentOS-7-x86_64-GenericCloud-1804_02
       remove_ovb_after_job: true # use false if you need to have all OVB nodes after a job
+      force_job_failure: true # use true if you want job to fail in the end and stay for further investigations
+      registry_login_enabled: false # use it to avoid login failures to RDO registry, login isn't required
+      quickstart_verbosity: -vv # use it for more verbosity in quickstart logs
 ```
 We use secrets in zuul.yaml because we don't have in our ``zuul-config`` repository,
 when we removed them a few steps ago.